 Associate of Science in Early Childhood Education

-Indiana Wesleyan University’s A.S. in Early Childhood Education program is a sixty-three (63) credit hour undergraduate program emphasizing the knowledge, skills and dispositions of an early childhood educator working with children from birth through age 8.
+Indiana Wesleyan University understands the importance of early childhood education.
+Our A.S. in Early Childhood Education program is a sixty-three (63) credit hour undergraduate program emphasizing the knowledge, skills and dispositions of an early childhood educator working with children from birth to preschool through age 8.

 Mission and Objectives